cj-praveen/YouTube-Music-API/README.md

 ## Support / Sponsor

-If this tool helped you, give it a star on GitHub and please consider becoming a [Patreon sponsor](https://www.patreon.com/sijeypraveen).
+If this tool helped you, give it a star on GitHub and consider becoming a [Patreon sponsor](https://www.patreon.com/sijeypraveen).